 2. The Invitations

 Pick a date for the party and create an invitation.
 You don't need a fancy one, just make some with your home printer.
 You can save up some money doubling up as your Change of Address cards too.
-If you'll have your neighbours in the party – you can drop the invitations under the floor or giving them by yourself.
+If you'll have your neighbours at the party – you can drop the invitations under the floor or giving them by yourself.

 3. The Party Theme

-Don't think too much for a party theme, as you already have one - “Housewarming Party”.
+Don't think too much about a party theme, as you already have one - “Housewarming Party”.
 You don't need any decorations or special preparations for this one.
 It gets better – it's ok if some of your stuff is still packed in the boxes – your guests are expecting that.